 Topics in a mind map are linked together with lines, showing the relation between topics, very much like a brainstorming diagram.
-Each topic, similar in structure to an outline, can have multiple sub topics.
-Each topic and sub topics can contain text, notes, links, and images, allowing you to represent virtually any type of information.
+Each topic, similar in structure to an outline, can have multiple subtopics.
+Each topic and subtopic can contain text, notes, links, and images, allowing you to represent virtually any type of information.

-Mindomo's visually appealing, interactive, and easy to use interface allows you to quickly create your mind maps by using the appropriate toolbars and keyboard shortcuts.
+Mindomo's visually appealing, interactive, and easy-to-use interface allows you to quickly create your mind maps by using the appropriate toolbars and keyboard shortcuts.
 Modify a task assignment, data structure, or change concepts by simply dragging and dropping topics on your mind map.
 Featuring automatic topic balance, map clutter is never a problem.
-The search function enables you to quickly find that piece of information or task, you've been looking for, on your mind map.
+The search function enables you to quickly find that piece of information or task you've been looking for.

 - Mind Map Sharing